 Accessing the contents of an Information Package.

-In more technical terms this Common Specification makes an effort to control metadata which allows any tool or user to negotiate the data and metadata components of the package (i.e. packaging metadata), to validate that no component has come to harm during transfer or preservation (i.e. fixity information), to understand the processes behind the creation and management of the package (i.e. provenance and preservation metadata) and finally to understand how the data within the package could be accessed (i.e. representation information).
+In more technical terms the CS IP makes an effort to control metadata which allows any tool or user to negotiate the data and metadata components of the package (i.e. packaging metadata), to validate that no component has come to harm during transfer or preservation (i.e. fixity information), to understand the processes behind the creation and management of the package (i.e. provenance and preservation metadata) and finally to understand how the data within the package could be accessed (i.e. representation information).

-Most crucially, we regard descriptive metadata and most of detailed technical metadata to not belong in the scope of the Common Specification.
-As such, the Common Specification itself does not aim to provide detailed semantic interoperability between different systems.
+Most crucially, we regard descriptive metadata and most of detailed technical metadata to not belong in the scope of the CS IP.
+As such, the CS IP itself does not aim to provide detailed semantic interoperability between different systems.
 However, as noted in chapter 1.2, implementers are welcome to use the construct of Content Information Type Specifications to achieve an even higher level of interoperability.

 Some of the core metadata requirements are already visible from the structure presented in the previous chapter.
-Most crucially the Common Specification requires that all Information Packages MUST include one and only one METS file in the Information Package folder of the package, named “METS.xml”.
+Most crucially the CS IP requires that all Information Packages MUST include one and only one METS file in the Information Package folder of the package, named “METS.xml”.
 In addition, the package CAN include one “METS.xml” file in each of the representation folders.
 These files will be referred to as “root METS” and “representation METS” respectively in the rest of this document.
-The detailed specification of using METS within the Common Specification is available in Chapter 5.3.
+The detailed specification of using METS within the CS IP is available in Chapter 5.3.

-In addition to the METS files the Common Specification recommends the inclusion of PREMIS metadata in appropriate preservation metadata folders.
+In addition to the METS files the CS IP recommends the inclusion of PREMIS metadata in appropriate preservation metadata folders.
 This is especially relevant when aiming for an interoperable approach towards provenance and access to Information Packages.
 However, we recognise that, especially in the case of SIPs, appropriate preservation metadata is not always available.
 As such this is also not an absolute requirement though highly desirable.
-The detailed specification of the use of PREMIS within the Common Specification is available in Chapter 5.4.
+The detailed specification of the use of PREMIS within the CS IP is available in Chapter 5.4.

-The use of any additional metadata is not restricted in Common Specification Information Packages.
+The use of any additional metadata is not restricted in CS IP Information Packages.

 General requirements for the use of metadata